smp46/RightClickVirusTotal/README.md

 5. Select the "command" key you just created, and in the right-side pane, double-click on the `(Default)` value.

-6. In the Edit String dialog box, enter the path to your executable followed by "%1" (including the quotes).
+6. In the Edit String dialog box, enter the path to your executable followed by your API Key in quotes and "%1" (including the quotes).
-  For example: `"C:\Path\To\Your\Program.exe" "%1"`
+  For example: `"C:\Path\To\Your\Program.exe" "<APIKEY>" "%1"`
   Make sure to replace `"C:\Path\To\Your\Program.exe"` with the actual path to your executable.

 7. Click OK to save the value.